South African rand: 2012–present

 Following the United Kingdom voting to leave the European Union, the rand dropped in value over 8% against the US$ on 24 June 2016, the currency's largest single-day decline since the 2008 economic crash.
 This was partly due to a general global financial retreat from currencies seen as risky to the US dollar and partly due to concerns over how British withdrawal from the EU would impact the South African economy and trade relations.

 In April 2017, a Reuters poll estimated that the rand would remain relatively stable for the rest of the year, as two polls found that analysts had already factored in a possible downgrade to "junk" status.
 At the time, Moody's rated South Africa two notches above junk status.
-When President Jacob Zuma narrowly won a motion of no confidence in South Africa in August 2017, the rand continued to slide, dropping 1.7% that day.
+After President Jacob Zuma narrowly won a motion of no confidence in South Africa in August 2017, the rand continued to slide, dropping 1.7% that same day.
 In September 2017, Goldman Sachs said that the debt and corruption of Eskom Holdings was the biggest risk to South Africa's economy and the exchange rate of the rand.
-At the time, it had no permanent CEO, and Colin Coleman of Goldman Sachs in Africa said the company was "having discussions on solutions" on finding credible management.
+At that time, Eskom Holdings had no permanent CEO, and Colin Coleman of Goldman Sachs in Africa stated that the company was "having discussions on solutions" to find credible management.
 In October 2017, the rand firmed against the US dollar as it recovered from a six-month low.
-Reuters noted that "South Africa is highly susceptible to global investor sentiment as the country relies on foreign money to cover its large budget and current account deficits."
-On 13 November 2017, the rand fell by over 1% when the budget chief Michael Sachs stood down from his position in Zuma's administration.
+Olivia Kumwenda-Mtambo noted, "South Africa is highly susceptible to global investor sentiment as the country relies on foreign money to cover its large budget and current account deficits."
+On 13 November 2017, the rand fell by over 1% when the budget chief, Michael Sachs, stepped down from his position in Zuma's administration.

 In October 2022, the rand sank to its lowest point in two years, reaching R18.46 to the US dollar on 25 October 2022.
+The rand has never suffered from much inflation compared to other African currencies, with the same value as other currencies such as the Euro, US dollar and Renminbi since 2016.
+The rand began appreciating in value in 2024 compared to the USD, and it remained stable.